amnn/typed-geomlab-report/report.md

 \HMExample{\texttt{let k(x, y) = x in k(1);}}{\input{aux/arity_mismatch.tex}}{\input{aux/arity_mismatch_err.tex}}

 Unlike \textit{Haskell}, Multi-arity functions in \textit{Geomlab} are not curried by default, and as a result, they cannot be partially applied.
-The type system captures this constraint naturally as a unification error.
-Later (Section\ \ref{sec:errors}), we will see ways to improve the quality of this error message to make the cause (and fix) more obvious.
+The type system captures this constraint as a unification error.

 \subsubsection{\xmark~Branch Unification}